How To Buy Homeowners Insurance - A Complete Guide

 - Independent Insurance Agent - Independent insurance agents work with many different insurance carriers and can provide multiple home insurance quotes -- usually from 3-20 companies.
 For homeowners looking to get a fair shot at their business, the independent agent might be a good fit.
 Independent agents are a little more knowledgeable than their counterparts below.
 Their experience across many products and insurance companies can be your greatest asset.

 - Captive Insurance Agent - A captive insurance agent works for a single insurance company.
-They can only offer you one coverage option.
-The price can be competitive, but if you don't fit their target risk profile, it will likely be overpriced.
+They can only offer you one carrier option.
+The price for that carrier might be competitive or it might be out of the market.
 Given it is their only option -- they have to try and sell it either way!
 The four large remaining captive carriers are State Farm, Allstate, USAA, and Farmers.

 Step 4: Know The Cost of Homeowners Insurance